-I am the Departmental Lecturer in Latin American Studies at the Oxford School of Global and Area Studies.
-I am also the Stipendiary Lecturer in Politics at Keble and St Hugh’s College, Oxford.
-I am passionate about the political economy of regime change, subnational politics, and demcratic institutional design.
-My research aims to strengthen our understanding of subnational regime variation, paying particular attention to Brazil, Mexico, Argentina and other countries in the Global South.
+I spent the Fall semester of 2023 as a Visiting Fellow at the Kellogg Institute at the University of Notre Dame.
+Previously, I worked as a Departmental Lecturer in the Latin American Centre (LAC) of the Oxford School of Global and Area Studies (OSGA).
+During 2022 and 2023, I also served as the Stipendiary Lecturer in Politics at Keble and St Hugh’s College, Oxford.
+I am passionate about the political economy of regime change, subnational politics, and democratic institutional design.
+My research aims to strengthen our understanding of subnational regime variation, paying particular attention to Brazil, Mexico, Argentina, and other countries in the Global South.

-At Oxford, I currently teach and supervise graduate and undergraduate students.
+At Oxford, I taught and supervised graduate and undergraduate students.
 I have also previously worked for Pembroke College, and for the the DPIR as a statistics GTA.
 In the UK I’ve also worked as a Postdoc at the University of Manchester, and as an Associate Lecturer at the Oxford Brookes University.

-I enjoy working out, swimming and long walks.
-I’m also a Stacraft 2 fan, and a sci-fi, coffee and cinema aficionado.
+I enjoy working out, swimming, and long walks.
+I’m also a Starcraft 2 fan, and a sci-fi, coffee, and cinema aficionado.

 Download my resumé.